San Francisco 49ers QB C.J. Beathard Set To Take Back Seat As Jimmy Garoppolo Prepares To Start Week 12

 San Francisco 49ers rookie C.J.
 Beathard is set to surrender his starting quarterback role to veteran signal-caller Jimmy Garoppolo.
-The Niners had just acquired Garoppolo, Tom Brady’s former well-known back-up, from the New England Patriots late last month in exchange for a 2018 second-round draft pick.
+The Niners recently acquired Garoppolo, Tom Brady’s former well-known back-up, from the New England Patriots late last month in exchange for a 2018 second-round draft pick.

-Beathard, 23, was selected the by the Niners 104th overall in the third round of this year’s NFL Draft.
+Beathard, 23, was selected by the Niners with the 104th overall pick in the third round of this year’s NFL Draft.
 He has played five times this season and has started four times for head coach Kyle Shanahan.
 He replaced former starter Brian Hoyer, who is now with the Patriots after the team released him following Garoppolo’s acquisition.

 Shanahan named Beathard as the team’s starting quarterback after finishing his first appearance for the squad, a 26-24 loss to the Washington Redskins in Week 6.
 Beathard subbed for Hoyer with six and a half minutes remaining in the first half and the Niners trailing the Redskins, 14-0.
 The former Iowa Hawkeyes standout almost rallied the Niners to the win even after the team went down by as much as 17-0.